Students and staff are encouraged to obtain information from healthcare providers, state health authorities and the CDC website.

 The following criteria need to be in place for students to receive this grant:

-Students who have met the financial aid eligibility in one of the two groups will receive a CARES grant so long as the limited funds continue to be available.
+Student who were enrolled and/or in attendance on March 16, 2020 and after, and have met the financial aid eligibility in one of the two groups will receive a CARES grant so long as the limited funds continue to be available.

 Group One: Students completed a FAFSA, met all financial aid eligibility criteria and were deemed Pell Grant eligible.
 This group of students will receive a one-time payment of $800 in CARES grant.